Vitamin D3 and Omega-3 essential fatty acids could both be key nutrients that relate to dyslexia

 A Vitamin D Deficiency Is Being Associated with Many Diseases

-Well, it's still theoretical, but a lot has been happening in the world of vitamin D since I wrote those words.
+Well, it's still theoretical when it comes to dyslexia, a lot has been happening in the world of vitamin D since I started working with struggling readers back in 1999.
 I now feel no parent can afford to ignore the probable importance of ensuring that vitamin D3 levels are maintained at adequate levels in your children, in adult family members, and particularly during pregnancy.

 Here's the point I want to emphasize: Even if maintaining adequate levels of vitamin D3 have no impact on dyslexia, the other health benefits suggested by recent research are becoming so compelling that a parent would be foolish to let any family member become deficient.
 Frankly, the drug companies would kill to get the sort of results that researchers are finding as they investigate the associations of a vitamin D deficiency with disease after disease.